All Saints’, Día de los Muertos, & All Souls’ at St. Matthew’s

 All Souls’ Choral Evensong – 4:00 p.m.

-On Sunday, November 2, St. Matthew’s will joyfully observe All Saints’ Day at both the 8:00 a.m. and 10:30 a.m. celebrations of the Holy Eucharist, and later that afternoon, we will gather again in quiet reflection for a Choral Evensong for All Souls’ Day at 4:00 p.m.
+On Sunday, November 2, St. Matthew’s will joyfully observe All Saints’ Day at both the 8:00 a.m. and 10:30 a.m.
+At 9:15 a.m.
+Village Church will center on Día de los Muertos (Day of the Dead).
+Later that afternoon, we will gather again in quiet reflection for a Choral Evensong for All Souls’ Day at 4:00 p.m.

-Though the two commemorations are closely linked in time and tone, they are distinct in purpose and emphasis.
+Though the three commemorations are closely linked in time and tone, they are distinct in purpose and emphasis.

 All Saints’ Day is one of the great festivals of the Church year, typically observed on November 1, though it is a transferable feast day.
 It is a celebration of the communion of saints, both known and unknown, who have borne witness to Christ in every generation.
 It is a day of triumph and thanksgiving, when we lift our hearts to the countless faithful who now rest in the nearer presence of God.
 The liturgy on this day resounds with hope and rejoicing in the promise of resurrection and eternal life.